 School Climate in Washington State

-- The vast majority of LGBT students in Washington regularly heard homophobic remarks, sexist remarks, and negative remarks about gender expression.
+- The vast majority of LGBT students in Washington regularly heard anti-LGBT remarks.

 - Most LGBT students in Washington had been victimized at school.
 The majority of these incidents were not reported to adult authorities.

-- LGBT students in Washington most often did not have access to in-school LGBT-specific resources and support.
+- Many LGBT students in Washington did not have access to in-school resources and supports.

 - Implement comprehensive school anti-bullying/harassment policies

 - Provide professional development for school staff on LGBT student issues

 - Increase student access to LGBT-inclusive curricular resources.